 - Do I want a larger roof overhang to the weather side or above the entrance?

 - Important: Does the edge of the roof (including the gutter!) have enough space 2 – 3 m above the platform – even if the tree swings!?

-The exact plan – The art of building treehouses
+The exact plan – The art of building a treehouse

 6. The scale plan

-If you’re going oldschool, use a large sheet of paper to draw on.
+If you are oldschool, use a large sheet of paper for drawing.

-Drawing to scale means, e.g. with M 1 : 50, 500 cm “in real” are 10 cm on paper.
-Choose your scale so that your drawing sheet is well filled, but you still have room for notes.
+Drawing to scale means, e.g. for M 1:50 ; 500 cm “in real life” are 10 cm on the paper.
+Choose your scale so that your drawing sheet is well filled but you still have room for notes.